BXXD101/PHP-for-Android-compiler/README.md

 # PHP-for-Android-compiler
-This script will cross compile the latest PHP as single file to Android for aarch64.
+Cross compile the latest PHP as single file to Android for aarch64.
 Make sure to have git and wget installed in your Linux distro.

 Just run ./compileandroid.sh and all will be done for you.